 Illustration: Ben Duffy/Sherdog.com

-Headquartered in scenic Woodloch, Texas, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome commemorates the achievements of those fighters who might not be first-ballot selections for a traditional hall of fame but nonetheless did remarkable things in the cage or ring and deserve to be remembered.
-The HOFA enshrines pioneers, one-trick ponies and charming oddballs and celebrates them in all their imperfect glory.
+Headquartered in scenic Woodloch, TX, the Mixed Martial Arts Hall of [email protected]#$%&g Awesome (MMAHOFA or simply HOFA) commemorates the achievements of those fighters who, while they might not be first-ballot selections for a traditional hall of fame, nonetheless did remarkable things in the cage or ring, and deserve to be remembered.
+The HOFA enshrines these men and women in all their imperfect glory.
 While the HOFA selection committee’s criteria are mysterious and ever-evolving, the final test is whether the members can say, unanimously and with enthusiasm, “____________ was [email protected]#$%&g awesome!”

 THE PITCH: Removed from context, some of the qualities that define Inoue might not sound like the components of awesomeness.
 In fact, many of them are traits we would -- and do -- snicker at in other fighters.
 He is a Brazilian jiu-jitsu black belt who was perfectly content to stand and wing punches with fighters he could have tapped in his sleep.
 His 12-8 career record might be closer to .500 if not for some very Japanese matchmaking against the likes of 49-year-old Casemiro Nascimento Martins and the morbidly obese, apparently barely trained Soichi Nishida, whom Inoue actually defeated twice.